keita-akutagawa/KAMMUY/README.md

 # KAMMUY - Kinetic And Magnetohydrodynamic MUlti-hierarchY simulation code

 KAMMUY solves MHD & PIC simultaneously to understand multi-scale phenomena of plasmas.
+PIC simulation is accelerated by GPUs using CUDA and Thrust library.
+MHD simulation is performed by CPUs.
+KAMMUY adopts heterogeneous computing.
+This is the modern computing style in a CPU & GPU environment.

 KAMMUY(KAMUY or KAMUI, 神威) refers to gods or spiritual beings in the traditional belief system of the Ainu people in Hokkaido, Japan.